fuzzybritches0/solarfidget/README.md

 <https://github.com/adafruit/Adafruit_NeoPixel>
 in a subdirectory in your `Arduino/libraries` folder

-Open the Arduino IDE and load the file:
+Open the **Arduino IDE** and load the file:
 `arduino-solarfidget/arduino-solarfidget.ino`

 Place the fidget on top of the charger, the charger on a level surface and connect it to your computer.
 Open the serial monitor.
-Compile and upload the programme to the Arduino.
-Wait for the Arduino to reset and start.
+Compile and upload the programme to the **Arduino**.
+Wait for the **Arduino** to reset and start.
 Look at the serial monitor and note down the **calibration values**.

 Now, in the file:
-`arduino-solarfidget/arduino-solarfidget.ino` find the follwoing line:
+`arduino-solarfidget/arduino-solarfidget.ino` find the following line:

 ```
 #define SERIAL_DEBUG